isomerpages/moe-ast-elis/_preview-pages/Professional Learning Communities@School, Cluster and Zone (Preview).md

 In the last few years, the learning focus of the ZNS include e-Pedagogy and Blended Learning, and the Pedagogical Emphases of EL Syllabus 2020.</p>
 <p>The ZNS has become the springboard for the formation of Professional Learning
-Communities at the cluster or zonal levels, in which the LTs can further their inquiries into their selected areas of learning with the support of Master Teachers from ELIS.</p>
+Communities at the zonal levels, in which the LTs can further their inquiries into their selected areas of learning with the support of Master Teachers from ELIS.</p>
 </div>
 </details>
 <details class="isomer-details">
 <summary>Professional Learning Communities (PLCs)@Zone (Primary &amp; Secondary)</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>With their participation in the ZNS, EL LTs are invited to form PLCs in
-their clusters or zones, in which they can collaborate with their peers to further their inquiries into a selected area of learning.
+their zones, in which they can collaborate with their peers to further their inquiries into a selected area of learning.
 Master Teachers from ELIS support the EL LTs in these PLCs@Zone to grow in their pedagogical leadership so that they can lead/co-lead Networked Learning Communities (NLCs) more effectively. &nbsp;</p>
 <p>In 2024 and 2025, the PLCs@Zone are deepening their learning about the